sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 curl -X GET -u "admin:admin" http://127.0.0.1:8080/api/v1/clusters/mycluster/alerts
 curl -X GET -u "admin:admin" http://127.0.0.1:8080/api/v1/clusters/mycluster/alert_groups
 ```
-If you install a cluster there are many alerts pre-defined by default.
+If you install a cluster there are many pre-defined alerts by default.
 In order to create new ones you'll have to send a POST request to the appropriate endpoint, the UI doesn't support it.

-How does Ambari collect the metrics?
+How does [Ambari](https://ambari.apache.org/) collect the metrics?

 ![](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/images/ambari_alrts.png)